canonical/netplan/doc/netplan-tutorial.md

    netplan apply
    ```
    :::{note}
-   Skip this step if you confirmed the changes using `netplan try`.
+   Skip this step if you made the changes permanent using `netplan try`.
    :::

 4. Check the state of the `enp6s0` interface again using one of the following two methods: